kjordanCC/cfn-abi-spotbynetapp-cloudcheckr-/guide/content/faqs.md

 title: FAQs
 description: Frequently asked questions
 ---
-# FAQs

-## Can I contribute to this repository?
+## How can I contribute to this repository?

-Yes, this shared under Apache License, version 2.0 (the "License").
-Submit a GitHub issue if you see an issues or improvements.
-If you like to build and contribute a fix or enhancement, submit a GitHub pull request with your changes.
+The repository is shared under Apache license version 2.0 (the "License").
+For issues and improvement suggestions, submit a GitHub issue.
+If you want to build and contribute a fix or enhancement, submit a GitHub pull request.

-All pull requests go through automatic validations and human reviews before they're merged.
+All pull requests are validated by AWS before being merged.